-In recent years the impact of extreme precipitation associated with extra-tropical cyclones 25 has been highlighted in Europe, e.g. in the UK the summer of 2007, November 2009, the winter of 2013/2014; in Europe May 2010, June 2013.
-The ability to forecast these events 27 through the use of Numerical Weather Prediction (NWP) models has been well documented 28 (e.g. Grahame and Davies 2008), with the timing, intensity and location of the extreme 29 precipitation being forecast with increasing skill (e.g. Roberts 2008a).
-Several studies have 30 also highlighted the effect of a warmer climate on extra-tropical cyclones, and specifically how 31 the extreme precipitation associated with extra-tropical cyclones is predicted to increase in a 32 warmer climate (e.g. Champion et al. 2011; Bengtsson et al. 2009), however the resolution of 33 the Global Climate Models (GCMs) used in these studies are too coarse to assess what effect 34 extreme precipitation may have on a hydrological scale (Fowler et al. 2007).
-Therefore there is 35 a need to gain information on the precipitation of extra-tropical cyclones at higher temporal and spatial resolutions.
-Studies have also shown that UK daily precipitation intensities, from observations, have become more intense in winter and less intense in summer, however the trend observed in the summer intensity may be due to the period chosen (Osborn et al. 2000).
-40 The method of dynamically downscaling GCM output has been used to previously in-41 vestigate precipitation (e.g. Lo et al. 2008; Cheng et al. 2011; Orskaug et al. 2011), however 42 these are often at temporal resolutions of a day, and with horizontal resolutions of 10s of 43 these are often at temporal resolutions of a day, and with horizontal resolutions of 10s of kms, which is not at the resolution of either current NWP models, or at 'storm resolving' resolutions.
-Such resolutions are required to accurately predict small scale intense precipitation that may be embedded within a larger scale cyclone (Roberts 2008b).
-There have been studies that have used models with storm resolving resolution, e.g. Chan et al. 2014; Kendon et al. 2012 who went down to 1.5km and Mahoney et al. 2013 who went down to 1.3 km.
-The results from Chan et al. (2014) and Kendon et al. (2012) showed that, using regionally averaged daily precipitation data, the 1.5 km runs overestimated the number of wet days in the south-east however produced improved intensities than the 12 km run for the summer (June-July-August).
-For winter (December-January-February) the 12 km run was found to produce more realistic regional intensities.
-Statistical downscaling has also been used to gain high resolution precipitation information, however Tryhorn and DeGaetano (2011) suggested that statistical downscaling in climate studies may not be suitable due to suggestions that the dynamics of extra-tropical cyclones may change (Pinto et al. 2007).
+In recent years, the impact of extreme precipitation associated with extra-tropical cyclones has been highlighted in Europe, for example, in the UK the summer of 2007, November 2009, the winter of 2013/2014; in Europe May 2010 and June 2013.
+The ability to forecast these events through the use of Numerical Weather Prediction (NWP) models has been well documented (e.g. Grahame and Davies, 2008), with the timing, intensity and location of the extreme precipitation being forecast with increasing skill (e.g. Roberts, 2008a).
+Several studies have also highlighted the effect of a warmer climate on extra-tropical cyclones, and specifically, how the extreme precipitation associated with extra-tropical cyclones is predicted to increase in a warmer climate (e.g. Bengtsson et al., 2009; Champion et al., 2011); however, the resolution of the Global Climate Models (GCMs) used in these studies are too coarse to assess what effect extreme precipitation may have on a hydrological scale (Fowler et al., 2007).
+Therefore, there is a need to gain information on the precipitation of extra-tropical cyclones at higher temporal and spatial resolutions.
+Studies have also shown that UK daily precipitation intensities, from observations, have become more intense in winter and less intense in summer; however, the trend observed in the summer intensity may be due to the period chosen (Osborn et al., 2000).

+The method of dynamically downscaling GCM output has been used to previously investigate precipitation (e.g. Lo et al., 2008; Cheng et al., 2011; Orskaug et al., 2011); however, these are often at temporal resolutions of a day, and with horizontal resolutions of 10s of kilometres, which is not at the resolution of either current NWP models, or at 'storm resolving' resolutions.
+Such resolutions are required to accurately predict small-scale intense precipitation that may be embedded within a larger scale cyclone (Roberts, 2008b).
+There have been studies that have used models with storm resolving resolution-for example, Chan et al., 2014; Kendon et al., 2012, who went down to 1.5 km and Mahoney et al., 2013, who went down to 1.3 km.
+The results from